Mercury-Redstone 4: Controls

 The manual controls of Liberty Bell 7 incorporated a new rate stabilization control system.
 This allowed fine control of spacecraft attitude movements by small turns of the hand controller.
 Previously a lot of jockeying of the device was needed to maintain the desired attitude.
 This rate damping, or rate augmentation system, gave finer and easier handling qualities and a redundant means of firing the pitch, yaw, and roll thrusters.

 Before the Mercury-Redstone 4 mission, Lewis Research Center and Space Task Group engineers had determined that firing the posigrade rockets into the booster-spacecraft adapter, rather than in the open, developed 78 percent greater thrust.
 This achieved a greater spacecraft-booster separation through a kind of "pop-gun" effect.
 By using this technique, the spacecraft separated at velocity of about 28.1 ft/s rather than 15 ft/s using the old procedure.
 The Mercury-Redstone 4/Liberty Bell 7 mission would take advantage of this new procedure.

 Additional hardware changes to Liberty Bell 7 were a redesigned fairing for the spacecraft-Redstone adapter clamp-ring and additional foam padding added to the head area of the contour couch.
 The fairing changes and additional foam were used to reduce vibrations the pilot experienced during the boost phase of flight.
 The spacecraft instrument panel was rearranged to provide a better eye scan pattern.

+Naming

+Captain Grissom dubbed his capsule "Liberty Bell 7", the seven in honor of the seven original astronauts selected for Mercury, a tradition inadvertently started by prior Mercury pilot, Alan Shepard, who incorporated the seven in "Freedom 7" as his spacecraft was factory model no. 7.
+The other astronauts liked the symbolism, and so each appended 7 to their spacecraft names as well.
+Grissom chose "Liberty Bell" due to the capsule's resemblance to a bell, and because it evoked the iconic Liberty Bell.
+Grissom went as far as having the Liberty Bell on the spacecraft complete with the crack that characterizes the real bell.
+This detail motivated a degree of teasing of Grissom after the spacecraft sank in the ocean at the end of its mission.